Behringer RD-8 MKII Classic Analog Drum Machine

 If you are interested in receiving this coverage for longer than one year, you have the option of purchasing additional years of the Performance Warranty.
 The pricing is as follows:

-- NEW products: 4% of the current new selling price to double the warranty from 1 year to 2 years.
-4% for each additional year.
+- NEW products: Starting at 4% of the current new selling price to double the warranty from 1 year to 2 years.
+Starting at 4% for each additional year.

-- USED products: 4% of the current new selling price to increase the warranty from 3 months to 1 year.
-4% for each additional year.
+- USED products: Starting at 4% of the current new selling price to increase the warranty from 3 months to 1 year.
+Starting at 4% for each additional year.

 - GUITARS: 4% of the current new selling price to double the warranty from 1 year to 2 years.
 4% for each additional year. $45 maximum.
 An additional free setup is not included with additional purchased years of Performance Warranty.